Menas Associates’ wide range of consulting services assist our multi-national clients achieve their business objectives in complex markets.

 When one of our clients was looking to enter a market in the Faroe Islands, we assessed the economic, political, social and environmental impacts this might have.
 In collaboration with the University of the Faroe Islands, we led an inter-disciplinary team in conducting a baseline survey and predicting the impact of oil-related exploration and production.

-Case Study Three: mineral and petroleum resources legislation in South Africa
+Mineral and petroleum resources legislation in South Africa

 Our client asked us to track the progress of a piece of legislation governing mineral and petroleum resources through South Africa’s legislature.
 We were asked to provide independent insights into what the final bill may contain, how it may be different from earlier versions and which of the various interests influencing the writing of the bill may dominate the outcome.